stgloorious/statuspage/README.md

-# Status Page for my Infrastructure
+# Status Page for Homelab
 This is the source code for my simple status website built using Flask.
 Upon visiting the site, the Flask app makes a few simple queries to see which services are online.